g-hano/Turkish-Movie-Classification-with-Neural-Networks/README.md

 ## About the project:
 The goal of the project is showing my Deep Learning skills and brighten my skills in Natural Language Processing.
 Turkish movies and serials are well-known worldwide, so I wanted to work on Turkish movies, also there are not many projects on Turkish language out here.

 I collected, cleaned and processed the dataset in order to train big variety of models from most popular Machine Learning - Deep Learning libraries such as Tensorflow, Keras, PyTorch and Scikit-Learn.
 Also finetuned a pretrained model from HuggingFace.
-If you want to reach out to me, here is my [LinkedIn](www.linkedin.com/in/chanyalcin).
+If you want to reach out to me, here is my LinkedIn (www.linkedin.com/in/chanyalcin).

 ## About the dataset:
 I self collected everything in this dataset, first I choosed the movie types I want to work on, then found